parthingle/Example-Go-Server/README.md

 - `golang v1.13.6`
 - `docker >=19`

-1. Clone repo: `git clone https://github.com/parthingle/Example-Go-Server.git`
+1. Clone repo: `git clone https://github.com/parthingle/Example-Go-Server.git` into your GOPATH and run `go get`.

 2. Auto build to run with docker: `make`.
 This cleans the environment, runs all tests, generates a binary if tests succeed, and deploys on an alpine container with `localhost:8080` exposed.